 During Jiang's initial years as chairman of the CMC, though he had to struggle with the Yang brothers on military matters, he lost no opportunity to win the support of the PLA.
 In his first two years, Jiang toured over one hundred military installations, showing a lively interest in every aspect of the operation of the military, the strategic thinking of the generals, and the living conditions of the soldiers.
-Notwithstanding these efforts, Jiang found it very difficult to exercise power as the commander-in-chief of the military, because of the Yang brothers, and because the security of his position depended still on Deng's patronage, and the approval of the key elders, Chen Yun and Li Xianian.
+Notwithstanding these efforts, Jiang found it very difficult to exercise power as the commander-in-chief of the military, because of the Yang brothers, and because the security of his position depended still on Deng's patronage and the approval of the key elders, Chen Yun and Li Xiannian.

-The Plenum of November 9, 1989, marked Deng's official retirement, and his withdrawal from dominating the political scene through framing issues, deciding on policies, and having the final say.
-Because of the enormous prestige and respect Deng enjoyed among Party leaders, he still retained great influence in the Party.
+The Plenum of 9 November 1989 marked Deng's official retirement, and his withdrawal from dominating the political scene through framing issues, deciding on policies, and having the final say.
+However, because of the enormous prestige and respect Deng enjoyed among Party leaders, he still retained great influence in the party.
 He also decided that he would continue to receive important foreign leaders who had worked with him in the past.

 Having set an example by retiring while he could still be active politically, Deng asserted once more the need for a mandatory retirement age, and for proper official retirement procedures to be established for the elderly top officials.
-He saw the lack of a mandatory retirement age as a "critical weakness" in the Chinese system, ever since imperial times.
-He directed that at the next (Fourth) Party Congress in 1992, the Central Advisory Committee, which he had created to provide jobs and emolument for the generation of revolutionary elders, should be abolished.
+He saw the lack of a mandatory retirement age as a 'critical weakness' in the Chinese system, ever since imperial times.
+He directed that at the next (Fourth) Party Congress in 1992, the Central Advisory Committee, which he had created to provide jobs and emoluments for the generation of revolutionary elders, should be abolished.

-2. Deng's Eagerness for Economic Growth
+Deng's Eagerness for Economic Growth

-2.1 The Collapse of Communist Regimes in USSR and Eastern Europe: its Impact on the CCP
+The collapse of Communist regimes in the USSR and Eastern Europe: its impact on the CCP

-On November 10, 1989, shortly after Deng officially resigned, the Berlin wall fell.
-The rapid serial collapse of Communist regimes in Eastern Europe, starting with Poland in the summer of 1989, and ending in December 1991 with the dissolution of the Soviet Union, the leader of the Warsaw Pact, was deeply disturbing to the leaders of the CCP.
+On 10 November 1989 shortly after Deng officially resigned, the Berlin wall fell.
+The rapid serial collapses of Communist regimes in Eastern Europe, starting with Poland in the summer of 1989, and ending in December 1991 with the dissolution of the Soviet Union, the leader of the Warsaw Pact, was deeply disturbing to the leaders of the CCP.
 The state-controlled Chinese media kept much of the developments leading to regime changes in these countries secret from the Chinese public.
-The Chinese people were kept in the dark about Poland voting for a democratically elected parliament in June 1989, the East Germans' massive protest on the fortieth anniversary of Communist rule in October 1989, the turmoil in Romania when Ceausescu ordered his troops to fire on civilians on December 17, 1989, and the split of the Baltic states, Estonia, Lithuania and Latvia from the Soviet Union, between March and May 1990.
-The execution of Ceausescu on December 25, 1989, after he and his wife were captured by the rebellious armed forces of that country, was especially upsetting to Deng, who had a long-term warm relationship with the Rumanian leader.
-But even though the Chinese government was slow in letting its people know about these earth-shaking events, it followed a pragmatic foreign policy approach, by promptly granting recognition to the independent national entities that emerged from this breakup.
+The Chinese people were kept in the dark about Poland voting for a democratically elected parliament in June 1989, the East Germans' massive protest on the fortieth anniversary of Communist rule in October 1989, the turmoil in Romania when Ceausescu ordered his troops to fire on civilians on 17 December 1989, and the split of the Baltic states Estonia, Lithuania, and Latvia from the Soviet Union, between March and May 1990.
+The execution of Ceausescu on 25 December 1989, after he and his wife were captured by the rebellious armed forces of that country, was especially upsetting to Deng, who had a long-term warm relationship with the Rumanian leader.
+But even though the Chinese government was slow in letting its people know about these earth-shaking events, it followed a pragmatic foreign policy approach, by promptly granting recognition to the independent national entities that emerged from the Soviet breakup.